 - Viral Hemorrhagic Septicemia (VHS): This virus first found in the Great Lakes kills more than 25 species of fish, including many popular game fish.

-More reading about AIS and other invasive species affecting Manitowoc County
+Further reading on AIS and other invasive species currently affecting Manitowoc County

 - Kiss your Ash Goodbye by Tom Ward, AIS Coordinator, July 2016